 The Best Child Custody Arrangements [Popular Visitation Schedules]

 At the end of the day, each of these arrangements has pros and cons, and no schedule is going to be perfect right off the shelf.
-All four of these arrangements offer what amounts to essentially a “50/50 timeshare,” though child support should be a secondary concern when considering these schedules.
+All four of these arrangements offer what amounts to essentially a “50/50 timeshare,” though child support should always be a secondary concern when considering these schedules.

 #1 – Week On Week Off (Every Other Week) Custody Schedule

 Week on, week off (or alternating weeks) is a schedule where the parents share custody of their child or children on a weekly basis.
 This means that exchanges occur on a particular day, at a particular time (for example, every Friday at 6 p.m.), every week.
+The child or children spends 7 days with one parent, followed by 7 days with the other parent.

-The pros of this schedule are fairly obvious, longer periods of time with each parent and without exchanges.
-When children are a bit older, such as teens, this schedule may be well suited to their needs.
+The pros of this schedule are fairly obvious: longer periods of time with each parent and without exchanges.
+When children are a bit older, such as teens, this schedule may be well-suited to their needs.
 Older children have already established and cemented their bonds with both parents, so spending longer periods of time away from each parent is not going to impact those established bonds.

-The cons of this schedule are also fairly obvious, children are away from both parents for extended periods of time and tend to feel like they “live out of a suitcase.”
+On the other hand, the cons of this schedule are also fairly obvious, children are away from both parents for extended periods of time and tend to feel like they “live out of a suitcase.”

 #2 – 2-2-3 Custody Schedule